 I’ll describe the actual parikrama in a later post, but first let me wrap up the Manasarovar pics.

-For a long night we couped in the tent, while the storm passed overhead.
+For a long night we remained couped up in our tents, while the storm passed overhead.
 The next day was stunningly beautiful giving us all a chance to rest and enjoy the lake.
 Around mid-morning the clouds cleared and we got our first glimpse of Kailash in the distance.
 Kinda resembles the linga and yoni we see in a Shiva temple.
 The horizontal striations resemble the horizontal marks Shiva devotees place on their foreheads.
 The deep gully on the mountain face is representative of Shiva’s vertically placed third eye.

 Over the six months I had planned this trip, I never gave much thought to the significance of going on a yatra (pilgrimage).
 I had signed up primarily as an adventure with my brothers and several of my cousins; to shoot fabulous pictures; and check off one more on my list of places to see before I die!
 That Lake Manasarovar and Mount Kailash were the most holiest of sites was only of passing interest.